edmolinari/readable/README.md

+# readable
-Blog App using React and Redux
+Blog app built with React and Redux